pejal-git/pejal-git/README.md

-# Faizal Refendi

-### Biography

-I'm an IT enthusiast majoring in Game Technology, love outdoor activity & get involved in charity or voluntary work.
-In the past recent years, I developed my interest in CI/CD, DevOps and Automation, besides gardening during my free time.

 ### About Me

 I work as a developer and devops engineer, but my true escape is fishing and challenging outdoor activities.